wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.28 =
+* Improves the design of the forms for printing.

 = 1.0.27 =
 * Corrects an issue with the hidden fields, that are displaying their labels when are inserted into a container field.